-Paradise Fish (Macropodus Opercularis) Fish Species Profile
+Paradise Fish (Macropodus Opercularis) Species Profile & Care Guide

 The Paradise fish are very hardy, stunning, brightly coloured and add more activity to the aquarium with their interesting behaviours.